 The threat landscape has been particularly treacherous for business owners.
-Historically, certain industries tended to be the focus of cyber attackers, more than others.
+Historically, certain industries tended to be the focus of cyber attackers more than others.
 These have included finance, healthcare, entertainment, education, and information industries.

 Why is cybersecurity important for modern manufacturing?

 The manufacturing sector’s unparalleled success, paired with its reliance on the industrial Internet to manage workflows, hasn’t gone unnoticed by cyber attackers, who over the years have sought to stymie business owners’ growth.
-The number of breach incidents affecting the industry is on the rise, both in recent years and currently.
-In 2016, for example, nearly 40% of companies in advanced manufacturing said they’d experienced at least one breach within the previous 12 months, according to analysis conducted by the Manufacturers Alliance for Productivity and Innovation (MAPI).
+The number of breach incidents affecting the industry is rising, both in recent years and currently.
+In 2016, for example, nearly 40% of companies in advanced manufacturing said they’d experienced at least one breach within the previous 12 months, according to the analysis conducted by the Manufacturers Alliance for Productivity and Innovation (MAPI).
 Hackers at the time also had more opportunities to gain access or entry to sensitive data, as between 35% and 45% of respondents said they used mobile apps, sensors, and smart products throughout the course of production.

 Three years later, manufacturers’ supply chains continue to be under attack.
 In 2019 alone, large and small manufacturers experienced the effects of 352 reported cyber incidents and 87 reported breaches, according to Verizon Wireless’ Data Breach Investigations Report.
-That outnumbered other hard hit industries, including retail, transportation, and administrative.
+That outnumbered other hard-hit industries, including retail, transportation, and administrative.

 What is the business impact of cyber incidents and breaches?

 These critical operational technologies can be used against manufacturers, often because they lack the safeguards and embedded security to defend against attacks.
-This has led to an uptick in cyber incidents, impacting supply chains and on time deliveries.
+This has led to an uptick in cyber incidents, impacting supply chains and on-time deliveries.